HL7/bulk-data/input/pagecontent/bulk-publish.md

       <td>Indicates whether downloading the generated files requires a bearer access token
       <br/>
       <br/>
       Value SHALL be <code>true</code> if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
+Value MAY be <code>false</code> for file servers that use access-control schemes other than OAuth 2.0, such as downloads from Amazon S3 bucket URLs or verifiable file servers within an organization's firewall.
       </td>
     </tr>
     <tr>
       <td><code>output</code></td>
       <td><span class="label label-success">required</span></td>
-      <td>Array</td>
+      <td>JSON array</td>
       <td>An array of file items with one entry for each generated file.
-If no resources are returned from the kick-off request, the server SHOULD return an empty array.
+If no resources are returned from the manifest request, the server SHOULD return an empty array.
       <br/>
       <br/>
         Each file item SHALL contain the following fields: